sorgerlab/indra/doc/tutorials/gene_network.rst

 Get the full text or abstract corresponding to the publications
 ---------------------------------------------------------------

-Next we use INDRA's literature client to fetch the full text (if available) or the abstract corresponding to the PMIDs we have just collected.
+Next we use INDRA's literature client to fetch the abstracts corresponding to the PMIDs we have just collected.
+The client also returns other content types, like xml, for full text (if available).
+Here we cut the list of PMIDs short to just the first 10 IDs that contain abstracts to make the processing faster.
+To read a lot of conent at scale, you should set up local reading or set up reading on your cluster.

 .. code-block:: python